nicolabs/musiccast-fix-kit/README.md

 Logging is configured in the [`logging.js`](logging.js) module : feel free to override it locally or in a custom Docker image.

 There is a special `scripts/debug.js` script that does nothing but printing debug informations.
-It is simply loaded as a scenario :
+It is simply loaded as a scenario (you need to set log level to *debug* at least) :

-    node . -s ./scripts/sync-volume.js ./scripts/debug.js --source=192.168.1.42 ...
+    node . -s ./scripts/sync-volume.js ./scripts/debug.js -l debug --source=192.168.1.42 ...

 This will log network activity (Node.js native) :